Support finitely recursive modules

 - A first step would be to make V3LinkParse/LinkResolve/LinkLValue/LinkJump clean when working on a single module at once; for example making sure there is no cross-module state by adding user*ClearTree() as each module is iterated.

 - Code from V3LinkCells, V3LinkParse, V3LinkDot, V3LinkResolve, V3LinkLValue, V3LinkJump, V3Param which now mostly work sequentially change to work all on each module, then proceed to the next module.
 Say this is called V3LinkAll.
 It would take the highest level module, call what is now a "part" of LinkParse...LinkParam on just that one module, then if needed read in any sub-modules (what V3LinkCells does now), then proceed recursively to the child modules.

 This also fixes an outstanding bug related to parsing modules that do not need to really exist due to being "generate if'ed out".

-#6 Updated by Udi Finkelstein about 2 years ago
+#6 Updated by Udi Finkelstein over 2 years ago

 Any news regarding this?
 I'm trying to write a finitely-recursive tree adder.
 I first tried this by inputting a wide input vector (N words * W bits) and doing two nested generate loops, the outer being 0 to log2(N)-1 and the inner instantiating a series of two-input W-bit adders.
 Data is shared data via a common vector.
 I also handle vector expansion correctly, adding 1 more bit on each stage.
 I used a temporary wire array with N-1 entries (N/2 for 1st layer, N/4 for 2nd layer, N8/ for 3rd layer, ...
 1 entry for last layer).
 This failed because verilator warned about circular logic (which was not the case), since the vector was hooked to both the inputs and outputs of the adder, even though the indexes were statically generated by the genvars, and different.